cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

    - Architecturally, you need to maintain a greater decoupling of your processing logic from being depending on HotChocolate post-processing of IQueryable yet still have Sorting/Paging, etc. middleware as part of v11. :-)
-3. **DISCLAIMER: Limited Testing has been done on this but I am actively using it on projects, and will update with any findings.
+3. **DISCLAIMER: Testing has been done on my use-cases and I am actively using it on projects, and will update with any findings.
 And features are being added as this project evolves.**

 ## Goals